pragmaticslaboratory/stackage-evolution/README.md

-This software is created to analyze the evolution of the [Stackage](https://www.stackage.org) repository, and its analysis is reported in:

-_Title:_ Stackage Repository: An Exploratory Study of its Evolution
+This software is created to analyze the evolution of the [Stackage](https://www.stackage.org) repository, and its analysis is reported in the submitted paper:_Stackage Repository: An Exploratory Study of its Evolution_

 _Abstract:_